How much does a geothermal heat pump cost?

 Pros and cons

-- A slinky-coil design allows more pipe to fit in shorter trenches, but only works in highly conductive soil, and they overheat in hot climates
+A slinky-coil design allows more pipe to fit in shorter trenches, but only works in highly conductive soil and overheats in hot climates.

 Vertical geothermal cost

-Installing a closed-loop vertical geothermal system costs $20,000 to $38,000 on average.
+A closed-loop vertical geothermal system costs $20,000 to $38,000 installed.
 Vertical loops are ideal for homes with limited backyard space and rocky soil conditions.

 Pros and cons